+Vegetable is a sunrise industry in India and business aspect is very important to economise the sector and make the vegetable production and marketing sustainable.
 Seven issues have been ranked accordingly for future intervention in vegetable business and marketing in India.
-Researchers, policy makers, marketing personnel and other stakeholders may work accordingly to address these issues.
+Researchers, policy makers, marketing personnel and other stakeholders may work accordingly to address the issues.
 Resources of intervention should be allocated according to the priority rank came under the study.
-Vegetable is a sunrise industry in India.
-It is very important to economise the sector and make the marketing and vegetable production sustainable.

-Paper received on : March 17, 2017 Accepted on : March 27, 2017
+Paper received on:August 18, 2016Accepted on:August 25, 2016